Q: How tall are you?

 When I first joined a gym (in June 2016, already 90lbs down), I started off by just doing cardio – usually the elliptical, because it’s easier on joints than the treadmill – and would do that until I got tired.
 An hour or so.
 Then eventually I wanted to use some weight machines, so I’d people-watch and see how other people were doing it.
 If I really wasn’t sure, I’d look up the machine on youtube and see how to use it.
 Then I’d… do it until my muscles hurt, and use another one.
-There’s really been no ‘gym plan’ for me until now with ketogains!
+There’s really been no ‘gym plan’ for me for a long time!
 I’d do literally whatever I wanted to do.
 It showed….minimal results, as you can imagine.

 Q: What kind of watch do you use at the gym?

 A: I used to use a Polar ft60 but now I have a Fitbit Charge 2!
 Here’s the band that I use.